20 Ancient Greek Flower Myths

 (This Greek myth is the same as the crocus myth, only the characters differ.)

-Known for his great beauty, Hyacinth, Ὑάκινθος Huákinthos, a Spartan Prince, was a lover of Apollo, the sun god but was also much admired by the West wind Zephyrus, who was so jealous of Apollo that he was just biding his time, until an opportunity came along, to put Apollo out of the running.
+However, Hyacinth was also much admired by the West wind Zephyrus who was so jealous of Apollo that he was just biding his time until an opportunity came along to put Apollo out of the running.

-One afternoon, the opportunity arose when Apollo and Hyacinth were throwing a discus around.
+One afternoon the opportunity arose when Apollo and Hyacinth were throwing a discus around.

 Showing off to his lover, Hyacinth ran to catch the discus, Zephyrus saw his chance and blew the discus off course causing it to strike Hyacinth on the head, felling him instantly.